MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-integration-payroll-api-introduction.md

 [!include [Applies to Human Resources](../includes/applies-to-hr.md)]

 This document describes the Dynamics 365 Human Resources Payroll integration API.
-The intent of the API is to enable streamlined end-to-end integrations between Dynamics 365 Human Resources and partnering Payroll systems.
-The integrated experience begins in Human Resources with the employee profile, salary and deduction and contribution information.
-When an employee is hired and required profile and pay information is entered into Dynamics 365 Human Resources, the payroll system pulls this information to be used when processing payroll.
-Any updates made to the employee or pay information are also pulled to be used in subsequent pay runs.
+The intent of the API is to enable streamlined end-to-end integrations between Dynamics 365 Human Resources and partnering payroll systems.
+The integrated experience begins in Human Resources with the employee profile, salary and deduction, and contribution information.
+When an employee is hired and required profile and pay information is entered into Dynamics 365 Human Resources, the payroll system pulls this information to use when processing payroll.
+Any updates made to the employee or pay information are also pulled for use in subsequent pay runs.

 ![Payroll integration flow](media/hr-admin-integration-payroll-introduction-flow.png)

-To enable the integration, Human Resources is adding the following components:
+To enable the integration, Human Resources includes the following components:

-1. Functionality to mark an employee as ready to pay.
+- Functionality to mark an employee as ready to pay
-2. An integration API opening up the new functionality to integrating applications.
+- An integration API opening up the new functionality to integrating applications

 ## Microsoft Dataverse